 The San Diego Foundation manages and distributes funds to help improve and address community problems within San Diego.
 The Foundation works in a variety of Social Impact Areas to advance the quality of life, including arts and culture, civil society, health and human services, disaster relief, education, food and nutrition, housing, science and technology, youth development, and the environment.
 The goal of the programs within the Environment Impact Area is to ensure future generations have access to healthy ecosystems and are engaged in climate change, while protecting natural ecosystems.

 The San Diego Foundation’s Climate Initiative supports regional efforts to increase community awareness and education about climate change and efforts to reduce greenhouse gas emissions.
 The San Diego Foundation is working with government, nonprofits, businesses, and consumers to increase public awareness and support for local climate action; support research to build a scientific foundation for public policy; partner with local governments to address climate change impacts; support climate action planning by local cities and public agencies; support nonprofit organizations that will address climate change locally, and engage donors to contribute to climate action solutions.
 Since 2006, The San Diego Foundation has invested more than $3.5 million in these efforts.

-Since the Climate Initiative’s inception in 2006, the San Diego Foundation has supported multiple climate change-related projects.
-Some of the funded research projects include:
+Since the program’s inception in 2006, the San Diego Foundation has supported multiple climate change-related projects and research.
+Some of the funded research, projects, and planning efforts include:

 - University of San Diego/Energy Policy Initiatives Center School of Law – Determining Solution Pathways to Reduce Greenhouse Gas Emissions in the San Diego Region